dakotalw/dangers-of-stochastic-parrots-presentation/README.md

 <img src="figures/figure2.png" alt="alt text" width="800">

 The authors note how this high cost is not necessarily a bad thing as long as there is an improvement in accuracy.
 This was tested with the task of machine translation, a field where large language models had previously shown great performance gains.
-It was estimated that in an English-to-German translation task using neural architecture, it costed 150,000 dollars and an unreported CO<sub>2</sub>e increase to raise the BLEU (bilingual evaluation understudy - similarity between machine and human translation) score by 0.1.
+It was estimated that in an English-to-German translation task using neural architecture search, it costed 150,000 dollars and an unreported CO<sub>2</sub>e increase to raise the BLEU (bilingual evaluation understudy - similarity between machine and human translation) score by 0.1.

 **Note:** BLEU is defined as a scale from 0-1, but the change seen was defined by the authors as 29.6 -> 29.7